You want smart political talk without the meltdowns?

 So people are afraid.

-This is a t Joe Biden's turned into not just be corrupt, but a corrupt tyrant.
+Joe Biden's turned into not just be corrupt, but a corrupt tyrant.

-If that happens and the American people see this, you know, I'm I'm not talking about Donald Trump's base, which is rock solid and strong and big, but I'm talking about the independence that he will need to win states like Georgia and North Carolina and Pennsylvania and Wisconsin and Michigan and Arizona.
+If that happens and the American people see this, you know, I'm not talking about Donald Trump's base, which is rock solid and strong and big, but I'm talking about the independence that he will need to win states like Georgia and North Carolina and Pennsylvania and Wisconsin and Michigan and Arizona.

-Because independence will decide this election.
+Because independents will decide this election.

-It's not gonna be the base.
+It's not going to be the base.

 I know Georgia politics pretty well.

-But I believe the fatigue might flip the other way because as that trial continues to develop, it's gonna dominate the news day after day after day, and then they're gonna see all these other trials coming.
+But I believe the fatigue might flip the other way because as that trial continues to develop, it's going to dominate the news day after day after day.

-And I think there's a point at which there may be a boomerang in which it looks like this is gonna really be bad for Donald Trump, and all of a sudden people start saying enough of this stuff, which I think is where we're headed with this.
+And I think there's a point at which there may be a boomerang in which it looks like this is going to really be bad for Donald Trump.

 It's piling on.

-Well it's interesting.
+Well, it's interesting.

 I don't know if you saw the Washington Post columnist that said this might be one indictment too many.